joaen/node-editor-framework/README.md

 controller.create_node("ExampleNode")
 ```

-The exmaples nodes in the applications are created by connection the create_node method to a context menu action.
+The examples nodes in the applications are created by connection the create_node method to a context menu action.
 Like this:

 ```python
 self.controller.scene.add_contextmenu_item(partial(self.controller.create_node, "AddNode"), "Add Node")